radish-es/casebook-property/content/admin/syllabus.md

 I have designed this course with two big goals in mind.

-The first goal is skills-based: you will learn to navigate and critically analyze the structure of arguments and reasoning employed by jurists (lawyers, judges and others)—mainly in the common law system, but also comparatively with other legal system.
-You will certainly need to learn some basic rules of property law and how to make arguments using those rules.
-But you will need to go beyond the rules and arguments by situating them in deeper structures and styles of reasoning.
+The first goal is skills-based: you will learn to navigate and critically analyze the structure of arguments and reasoning employed by jurists (lawyers, judges and others).
+Our emphasis (in terms of time spent) will be on the Anglo-Canadian / common law system, but we will develop this emphasis comparatively with other legal systems and with careful attention to relationships between them.
+You will certainly need to learn some basic rules of property law and how to make arguments using legal rules, but you will need to go beyond the rules and arguments by situating them in deeper structures and styles of reasoning.
 We will spend a lot of time looking at exactly how these "structures" and "styles" work throughout the course.
-Doing all this will require you, as the course title suggests, to develop an understanding of historical context — namely, how both the rules and patterns of common law reasoning have changed and are changing over time.
+Doing all this will require you, as the course title suggests, to develop an understanding of historical context — namely, how both the rules and patterns of reasoning have changed and are changing over time.

-This leads to the second goal, which is to situate property law in the political-economic context of Canada over the past few hundred years.
+This leads to the second goal, which is to situate property in its political-economic context - especially over the past few hundred years.
 More specifically, I want each of you to leave this course with a thoughtful answer to the question of how property laws have created and reproduced Canada’s particular liberal market economy and defined its consequences for different communities and individuals over time.
+It is important to keep in mind throughout the course that these consequences produce tremendous benefits for some and enormous "costs"--including violence, displacement and other forms of individual and collective/inter-generational harm--to others.

 Learning all this is hard work, and this means that I have high expectations of you—both in class and on exams.
 I demand a lot from you because I want to prepare you as thoughtful and critical professionals, whether in law or in other pursuits.
 I value the diversity of experience and insight that you bring to studying law and I believe that each of you can meet these expectations.

 ### Class Preparation, Meetings and Methods

-Your preparation for, attendance and active engagement in class are crucial for succeeding in this course.
+Your preparation for, attendance and active engagement are crucial for succeeding in this course.
 We have a limited time each week to spend together, and you are all very busy people.
 We want to ensure that we use the time together as effectively as possible.

 For each class meeting I ask that you: